aws-solutions/media-services-application-mapper/docs/MEDIALIVE_WORKFLOW_WIZARD.md

 ## Install MSAM to monitor the workflow

 If you already have an existing MSAM installation, then move on to the next section.
 Otherwise, follow the instructions [here](INSTALL.md) on how to install MSAM.
+Be sure to install MSAM in the same region as your new workflow and use the single root template for easy installation of the entire solution.

 ## Monitor the workflow
 Give MSAM a few minutes to scan your account for new inventory created by the Workflow Wizard.